Biography of Jeremy R. Hansen

 Experience: Prior to joining the Canadian Space Program, LCol Hansen served as a CF-18 fighter pilot and held the position of Combat Operations Officer at 4 Wing in Cold Lake, Alberta.
 His responsibilities included ensuring the effectiveness of NORAD Air Defense Operations and the operability of Deployed and Forward Operating Locations (Bases).

-From 2006 to 2007, LCol Hansen served as a CF-18 fighter pilot in 409 Tactical Fighter Squadron, where his responsibilities included leading tactical formations and serving as a Maintenance Test Pilot.
-From 2004 to 2006, he served as a CF-18 fighter pilot in 441 Tactical Fighter Squadron, where his responsibilities included NORAD Operations, Deployed Exercises and Arctic Flying Operations.
-He completed his CF-18 Fighter Pilot Training in 410 Fighter Training Squadron from 2003 to 2004.
-His experience also includes frequent deployments to the United States and Europe.
+From 2004 to 2007, LCol Hansen served as a CF-18 fighter pilot with 409 Tactical Fighter Squadron and 441 Tactical Fighter Squadron, where his responsibilities included NORAD Operations, Deployed Exercises and Arctic Flying Operations.
+He completed his CF-18 Fighter Pilot Training in 410 Tactical Fighter Operational Training Squadron from 2003 to 2004.

 LCol Hansen's flight experience began at the age of 12, when he joined the Air Cadet Program.
 He obtained both glider and private pilot licenses through this program by the age of 17.
 This training led to his acceptance to Collège militaire royal in Saint-Jean-sur-Richelieu, Quebec.

-NASA Experience: LCol Hansen was one of two recruits selected in May 2009 through the third Canadian Astronaut Recruitment Campaign.
+Astronaut Experience: LCol Hansen was one of two recruits selected by the Canadian Space Agency (CSA) in May 2009 through the third Canadian Astronaut Recruitment Campaign.
 He is one of 14 members of the 20th National Aeronautics and Space Administration (NASA) astronaut class.
 In 2011, LCol Hansen graduated from Astronaut Candidate Training, which included scientific and technical briefings, intensive instruction in International Space Station (ISS) systems, Extravehicular Activities (EVAs, or spacewalks), robotics, physiological training, T-38 flight training, Russian language courses, and sea and wilderness survival training.

-In addition to his day-to-day work, LCol Hansen remains committed to building and maintaining his skills; he takes training in spacewalk and robotics while continuing to learn Russian.
+In addition to his day-to-day work, LCol Hansen remains committed to building and maintaining his skills; he takes spacewalk and robotics training while continuing to learn Russian.
 He has taken part in geological expeditions in the High Arctic and participated in the European Space Agency's CAVES program, during which he lived underground for six days.
-LCol Hansen also continues to fly the CF-18 fighter jet with the Royal Canadian Air Force and had the privilege to inspire young Canadians by flying the historical Hawk One F-86 Sabre jet.
+He was also a crew member for NEEMO 19, where he lived and worked on the ocean floor in the Aquarius habitat off Key Largo, Florida, for seven days simulating deep space exploration.
+LCol Hansen also continues to fly the CF-18 fighter jet with the Royal Canadian Air Force and had the privilege of inspiring young Canadians by flying the historical Hawk One F-86 Sabre jet.

 - Date modified: